8 Clutter Mistakes and How to Overcome Them

 Decluttering is hard.
 I know this from experience, and decluttering alone is even harder.
 You need a buddy, someone you can vent to when things get frustrating, someone to lean on when things look impossible, and someone to help when things get hard.

-Instead: Find a friend or family member you can ask to help.
+Clutter-Free Solution: Find a friend or family member you can ask to help.
 Offer them a dinner out in exchange, and turn this into a partnership that will help you make progress.

 No friend to ask?
 How about an army of friends?
 Find the support and encouragement you need in my FREE Facebook group.
-Declutter and Simplify your way to a home you love.
-JOIN HERE

 Mistake #4.
 Not Being Prepared

 It’s funny.
 As you look at your clutter room, you think it just can’t get any worse.
 Oh, but it can.
 And it will.
-When you are decluttering anything, things always get worse before they get better.

-Instead: Prepare yourself for a temporary bigger mess as you work your way through the mess.
-Knowing what is coming makes it easier to handle when it comes.
 But also know this setback is normal and part of the process and, yes, only temporary.
 With every bag and box you fill and remove, you will take huge steps toward a cleaned-out room.

 Mistake #5.
 Thinking Big

 It can be so hard to not look at the big picture, but this is imperative when decluttering.
 This is especially true when you are just starting out.
-We tend to say I am going to declutter this entire house.
-And this can be the worst thing you can say.
-Looking at the entire project instead of the little ones you will make to get there.

-Instead: Baby steps are your friend here.
-What I mean by that is, instead of looking at your entire home or even the entire room as your decluttering goal instead, look smaller.
-Say, today, I am going to get rid of the clutter on that table.
-Or I am going to remove the extra stuff from this corner.
+Clutter-Free Solution: Baby steps are your friend here.
+What I mean by that is, instead of looking at your entire home or even the entire room as your decluttering goal, instead, look smaller.

 Don’t underestimate the power of a small win.
 These are things you can build on.
 As your small decluttering accomplishments pile up, you will find begin to see large victories as you make your way through your room.